fcunial/portfolio/README.md

 * D. Belazzougui, F. Cunial (2015).
 [Space-efficient detection of unusual words](https://link.springer.com/chapter/10.1007/978-3-319-23826-5_22).
 SPIRE 2015, LNCS, volume 9309, pp 222-233.

-The program detects all substrings, of any length, that occur in a text more frequently or less frequently than expected according to an IID or a Markov model.
-The program can use multiple threads and is space-efficient since it is based on the Burrows-Wheeler transform.
+The program detects all substrings, of any length, that occur in a text more frequently or less frequently than expected, according to an IID or a Markov model.
+The program can use multiple threads, and it is space-efficient since it is based on the Burrows-Wheeler transform.

 Requirements
 ------------